troscianko/OSpRad/README.md

 Released under GPL-3.0 license.

 This project allows users to build their own low-cost, high-sensitivity spectroradiometer for measuring radiance/irradiance based on the Hamamatsu C12880MA chip.
+The spectral range of ~310 to 880nm and resoltuion of ~9nm make the OSpRad particularly well suited to visual modelling.

 Testing shows that the system can measure spectral radiance down to around 0.001 cd/sqm, and irradiance down to around 0.005 lx.